apollographql/apollo/docs/source/guides/schema-design.md

 }
 ```

-With that definition, you could then make the following mutation:
+With this definition, the following mutation becomes possible:

 ```graphql
 mutation updateMyUser {